Juan-Jones/blogsphere/content/blog/creative-side-hustles.md

 Why do you need _side hustles_ these days?
 To start with, it's expensive to live this day and age.
 You can't live comfortable unless you're not earning six figures; even more in many cities.
 Therefore, you must find an opportunity to earn additional income.

-## Side Hustle Benifits
+## Side Hustle Benefits

 What are the benefits of a side hustle?
 Its Simple Mathmatics!
 What if you lose your job or your car breaks down?
 You may even need a vacation!
 Even more importantly, no one has job security these days.
 I think it's safe to say, we can't predict the future.
 Therefore, it's essential to have a backup plan to be prepared for any situation.
 So the primary reason for discovering side hustle ideas is to earn supplemental income.
 Most people wouldn't mind earning a few extra coins from home.
 But as we all know, money doesn't grow on trees.
 And it's nearly impossible to survive without money.
-Therefore, it's vital to find ways to gain more money.
+Therefore, it's vital to find [ways to make money](/blog/ways-to-make-money-online).
 To tell the truth, everyone should brainstorm side hustle ideas to earn extra moneys from home.

 First and foremost, let us establish the equation of financial stability: